NoxLoveYa/RaveGl---A-Procedural-Visualizer/README.md

 - [ ] Textures to the scene (e.g. skybox, etc...)

 VERY LATER:
-- [ ] AI powered scene modification (e.g. scene changes based on the mood of the music, it would propose different effects...)
+- [ ] AI powered scene modification using Stable Diffusion (e.g. scene changes based on the mood of the music, it would propose different effects...)

 # Authors